datacoves/dbt-coves/README.rst

 --profiles-dir

-Which directory to look in for the profiles.yml file.Default = ~/.dbt
+Which directory to look in for the profiles.yml file.

 Default: “~/.dbt”